minz1027/node-circuitbreaker/README.md

 Circuit breaker is a [node.js][2] implementation of the [Circuit Breaker][1] pattern.
-When properly configured it can aid in providing stability and prevent cascading failures in distributed systems.
+When properly configured it can aid in providing stability and prevent cascading failures in distributed system.

 ## Installation